 The story of Jesus and the moneychangers comes at the beginning of the Gospel of John.
 From the very outset of his public ministry, Jesus predicted his death and resurrection to his uncomprehending audience.
 It would be his self-sacrifice that would ultimately lead to a new beginning.
 And to prepare for that event, he cleaned house.

 As we prepare for the celebration of the mystery of redemption, it is time for us too to clean house and to honor his self-sacrifice with authentic sacrifices of our own.

-This was originally publishished in Our Sunday Visitor as a reflection upon the readings for the 3rd Sunday in Lent, liturgical cycle B (Exodus 20:1-17; Psalm 19; I Corinthians 1:22-25; John2: 13-25).
-It is reproduced here with the permission of the author.
+This post reflects upon the cleansing of the Temple and the Ten Commandments.
+It is a commentary on the readings for the 3rd Sunday in Lent, liturgical cycle B (Exodus 20:1-17; Psalm 19; I Corinthians 1:22-25; John 2: 13-25).

 For more Lenten resources, visit the 40 Days of Lent Library of the Crossroads Initiative.